-Today the Embera / Wounaan are an indigenous region of Panama.
-It was created in 1983 from two sites located in the province of Darien, specifically the districts of Chepigana and Pinogana.
-During the colonial period these aborigines were known by other names, such as: Citares, Zirambiraes, Citabiraes, Chocoes and others.
-They entered the isthmus around the XVIII century from the Choco region in Colombia.
-Recent studies indicate that before the arrival of Columbus, they probably held lands in Brazil.
-Scattered along the banks of the many rivers that cross the Darien, far from the comforts and problems of civilization, seem to be in comfortable harmony with their environment.
-Proud, peaceful, honest, but distrustful of strangers; they live a day to day existence in which there are few economic pressures.
-Ignoring the procedures and regulations of the government, they usually make their own laws.
-They are usually related to the most infamous stories of Indians in the Darien, possibly because of their wild appearance, which has ignited the imagination of the myths creators.
+Scattered along the banks of the many rivers that cross the Darien, far from the comforts and troubles of civilization, they seem to be in comfortable harmony with their surroundings.
+Proud, peaceful, honest, but distrustful of strangers; they live a daily existence in which there is little financial pressure.
+Ignoring government procedures and regulations, they generally make their own laws.
+They are usually related to the most infamous stories of indigenous people in the Darien, possibly due to their wild appearance, which has ignited the imagination of myth-makers.